Provisional Patent Application Number: Everything You Need to Know

 A provisional patent application number will start with either 60, 61 or 62, and followed by the 6 digit serial number.
 Different types of patents will start with different series numbers.
 For example, design patents start with the 29 as the series number.

 If you need help searching for a provisional patent application, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.